develop-me/bootcamp--week-05--tooling/challenges/03/01-setup.md

 `git clone git@github.com:develop-me/gulp-template.git {folder name}`

-Git clone does git init and checks out master into new folder called `gulp-practice`.
+Git clone does git init and checks out master into new folder called `{folder name}`.

 *Remember: `git clone` will make a new folder wherever you are in terminal, so `cd` to the right place or `pwd` to check where you are.*